Idiopathic Pulmonary Arterial Hypertension

 - Enlarged liver and swollen abdomen

-- A heart murmur —an abnormal sound in the heart
+- An abnormal sound in the heart—heart murmur

-- Electrocardiogram (ECG, EKG) —a test that records the heart’s electrical activity
+- Electrocardiogram (EKG)—to test your heart’s electrical activity

 - Pulmonary function tests—non-invasive tests, like blowing into a tube, that measure how well your lungs are working